wxpl/wxpl.github.io/docs/waves-polska/node.md

 ## Node wxpl.club (EN)

 Thanks to a partnership with [The Heraclitus Project](http://wxpl.club/heraclitus), we have launched the community node WavesPolska.
-Through this initiative, we want to prove that there is strength in community.
-Running an active node shows that as a community we are visible in the Waves chain and participate in securing it.
+Through this initiative, we want to prove that there is strength in the community.
+Running an active node shows that as a collective we are visible in the Waves chain and participate in securing it.

 ![](/images/stake-waves.jpg)